UMR-CNRS-7267/Metacongo_Paper/README.md

  **_The repository contains descriptions of the tools and methods used to analyze metagenomic data from surface water sampled from the city of Pointe-Noire, Congo.
-These analyses were published in this paper :_**
+These analyses were published in this paper:_**

 # Prerequisites
-To reproduce these analyses you need the following tools installed in your local machine (Linux) (For our side we used : CentOS Linux release 7.5.1804 (Core) Maipo) ....
+To reproduce these analyses you need the following tools installed in your local machine (Linux) (For our side we used: CentOS Linux release 7.5.1804 (Core) Maipo) ....

 # Tools and scripts

-**bash** available by deafult in all linux distritions (version used  4.2.46(2)-release )
+**bash** available by default in all Linux distortions (version used  4.2.46(2)-release )

 **FastQC** available at https://github.com/s-andrews/FastQC (Version used 0.11.8)